roberttkahelin8/thingmajigs/need_helpers.md

 - Quilt

 Others aren't really needed as they are pretty small in terms of really good mods.
 These 3 represent the BULK of modding, +/- a few loaders that have come and go.
 Note that CMB will work on Thingamajigs (and addons created for it) as long as they are for FORGE.
 Even though Forge is being dunked on, that doesn't mean the mod loader itself should be dunked on, and no, this is not flaming, just facts.
 Don't ruin something because of people, fix the issues yourself, if possible.
+Players don't care about the code, they want the experience, don't remove something just because you don't like it.
+This is the idea behind good projects that last for years.
+They have all quickly (those good projects) become a catalyst for destruction, and CMB doesn't like that, and wants things to be better, but if they really won't be, then CMB will move on from said stuff, and not return ever again.

 Remember that as time goes on, things need to change.
 Unlike other modders, this mod won't die unless the creator themselves dies.
 Oops, that was a little dark.